Nicol55/pdsnd_github/README.md

 Analysis of Bikeshare Data in Python

 ### Description
 Analysis of bikeshare data of the cities Chicago, New York and Washington.
-Filtering by month and day
-Showcasing user data
+The code gives an interface where the user can interact with the data.
+They an filter by month and day as well as they can get an overview of the user data.

 ### Files used
 washington.csv